 Disclaimer Information - Use of this or any other DoD interest computer system constitutes consent to monitoring at all times.
 Please read the entire disclaimer statement.

 Penn State established its Institute for Non-Lethal Defense Technologies (INLDT) in 1998 to provide academic/ technical research support to the Department of Defense Joint Non-Lethal Weapons Program.
 Established within Penn State's Applied Research Laboratory (ARL), INLDT is the leading national academic performer for the Department of Defense's Joint Non-Lethal Weapons Program and unique among universities in the depth and breadth of its non-lethal technology expertise.
 The Institute is comprised of Penn State member colleges, departments, organizations and faculty member experts in non-lethal technologies and their collateral effects.
 This resident expertise provides a multidisciplinary approach to non-lethal science and technology development.
-In 2007, and again in 2010, INLDT successfully competed nationwide and was designated one of the Department of Justice's technology centers of excellence, specifically the Weapons & Protective Systems Technologies Center (WPSTC).
+In 2007, and again in 2010, INLDT successfully competed nationwide and was designated one of the Department of Justice's technology centers of excellence, specifically the Weapons and Protective Systems Technologies Center (WPSTC).

 The Institute supports the Department of Defense and Department of Justice's non-lethal requirements through the following focus areas: